 By the last official count in April 2017, there were 10 million OAs in WeChat.
 There is a low barrier to entry, and becoming an OA grants access to the vast user base to focus on niche audiences.
 Most metropolitan areas in the US with an established immigrant Chinese population have their own OAs specializing in local news and consumer information.
 Some draw a decidedly pro-Trump crowd.

-Unlike Twitter and Facebook, WeChat does not have hashtags, search functions, or trending topics.
+Unlike Twitter and Facebook, WeChat does not have hashtags or trending topics.
 OAs generate and dispatch content to their subscribers, and subsequent dissemination happens when users share content within chat groups and Moments, WeChat’s news feed–like feature.
 These are private or semi-private networks.
 Chat groups range from smaller, more intimate groups formed with family members, friends, and colleagues, to groups organized around common interest, issue, or locality, where membership is subject to approval by the administrator.
 What you share on Moments can only be seen by your friends; there is no option to make posts publicly visible.

 All discussion about the news content takes place within the bounds of private and semi-private networks.
 Information cascades through networks of friends and acquaintances, rather than across a (theoretically) open, connected public sphere.
 Users cannot reply to or tag OA accounts, or others who are not part of her existing network.
 Although some OAs enable reader comments, which comments get displayed are entirely at the discretion of the OA.

 Content on WeChat is also primarily curated by the individual user and his or her social network.
 This means that WeChat cannot effectively tweak platform design to prevent the spread of misinformation or the presence of filter bubbles.
 While Facebook might alter its algorithm to bring more varied content to users, such changes are not applicable to WeChat.
 Neither are bots a problem on WeChat.